0x6f736f646f/docs/docs/dev-guide.md

 ```
 gnatsd
 ```

+You can be able to change the default broker type by passing either `nats` or `rabbitmq` to the `MF_BROKER_TYPE=` variable on your environament file.
+For development purposes (when not run via Docker), you can install RabbitMQ on your local systems.

+To do this follow [this instruction](https://www.rabbitmq.com/download.html)

+You will then need to pass in the URI to the `MF_BROKER_URL` environament variable for instance `MF_BROKER_URL=mainfluxuser:mainfluxpass@localhost:5672` where `mainfluxuser` is the username with password `mainfluxpass`.

 #### PostgreSQL
 Mainflux uses PostgreSQL to store metadata (`users`, `things` and `channels` entities alongside with authorization tokens).